Hornets Donate Shoulder Pads

 Charlotte-Mecklenburg Schools District Spelling Bee

-Congratulations to our own Leya D. for winning the CMS district spelling bee!
+Randolph wishes to congratulate Leya D. who placed 7th in the Charlotte Observer Regional Spelling Bee.
+Leya won the CMS district spelling bee to qualify for the Observer Bee.
 After many rounds of spelling, Leya correctly spelled the championship word “endocrinologist.”
 She will represent Randolph and the district at the Charlotte Observer spelling bee on Monday, February 19th.
 Well done!
 You can learn more about Leya's victory by reading the Charlotte-Mecklenburg School's article at http://www.cms.k12.nc.us/News/Pages/Calm-cool-and-collected.aspx.

 Mid-Carolina Region Scholastics Writing Awards